 Many teachers would agree that one of their great joys of teaching is the relationships that develop in their classrooms.

-Check out our top tips for how you can continue to cultivate those relationships and maintain connections between students and teachers in this new, online world.
+Check out our top tips for how you can continue to cultivate those relationships and maintain connections if you're teaching in an online environment.

 1. Use video content

 Keep your virtual lessons and feedback engaging by adding videos where possible.
 Visuals that closely replicate the actual classroom are effective ways to break up written lesson plans.
 Video platforms such as Youtube and Vimeo (paid access) allow you to keep videos unlisted so that they don’t appear in public searches.
 You might choose not to film the whole lesson, but including a personal introduction will help you to maintain strong relationships with your students.

 There’s been a lot of uncertainty in our lives recently, which young people will have picked up on.
 Anything that is familiar will provide some measure of comfort in times of uncertainty.
 For example, personalising lessons where possible will reassure students that you are still there for them and care for them.
 You could record a video message to the class, use chat functions, write emails to individual students, or include class-specific details in your worksheets or activities.

 Classroom relationships are a hugely important part of student learning.
 While it can be more difficult to build relationships in a virtual setting, it is still very important to do so.
 Try to share yourself with your students in ways you are comfortable with and while maintaining your own personal boundaries.
 Consider introducing students to your pets, or showing them a plant you’ve grown from a seedling or an activity you’ve been working on outside of teaching.
 You might also want to share with your class some things you are finding stressful and the ways you are coping.
 Giving students glimpses of your personal world will go a long way towards maintaining and strengthening your relationships with them.